AliceFord/aliceford.github.io/README.md

 - [ ] Maybe incorporate different types of lines, that transmit faster / slower etc.
 - [ ] Make lines coloured
 - [ ] Make some stations have a reward for visiting them
-- [x] Make the ends boxes instead of dots.
+- [x] Make the ends boxes instead of dots
+- [x] Add the ability to remove lines